Dispatch's Second Chance (and The Game Awards Predictions)

 And to be clear, this is not our game of the year selection.
 This is just

-It's a narrative game, and narrative narrative games slash role-playing games tend to win.
-It has the quote, indie bump.
+It has everything it could possibly need.
+It's a narrative game, and narrative games slash role-playing games tend to win.

-You feel good voting for it.
-It has, I believe, the highest metacritic score of anything there.
+Indie is a funny term there, but right, you feel good voting for it.
+It has, I believe, the highest metacritic score of anything there, and it has originality.

-It has all the pieces of what you would expect from a winner in a Game of the Year award.
+It has all the pieces of what you would expect from a winner in a Game of the Year Awards.
 To me, it feels like it is up against one other serious contender, and that's Silk Song.

 So when it comes to

-Godie, for Indie Game of the Year, like when it's maybe
+Goti, for Indie Game of the Year, like when it's maybe

-nominated for Best Debut Indie Game, and it feels like such a wild, and also best independent game.
+and it feels like such a wild, and also best independent game.

 And it's up against Blue Prince in both of those categories.